 As you advance in your career, you’ll find that there are some issues with your ability to practice that might get you in trouble.
 This problem affects all nurse practitioners.

-This article will try to explain why these issues arose, and what you can do about them.
+This blog will try to explain why these issues arose, and what you can do about them.
 To understand this topic in the best way possible, we’ll need to start with a little history.

 Being aware of your scope of practice is an essential part of being a nurse practitioner today.
 You can’t go to work without knowing your rights and responsibilities, so let’s dive right in!